Lighthouse Friends Home Page

 The lights remained dark during the revolution and were not fully repaired until 1784, when the General Court appointed Peter Coffin and Samuel Whittemore to make the Cape Ann lighthouses operational again.

-Formerly, the thirteen colonies had been responsible for their own navigational aids, but Congress, realizing the importance of lighthouses, voted on August 7, 1789 to place them all under Federal responsibility.
+The thirteen colonies had been responsible for their own navigational aids, but Congress, realizing the importance of lighthouses, voted on August 7, 1789 to place them all under Federal responsibility.
 Officers of the Revenue Cutter Service—a precursor of the modern Coast Guard—inspected the lighthouses and delivered supplies to them.

 In 1857, Congress appropriated $81,417.60 for two new towers equipped with first-order illuminating apparatuses, and in August 1860, the original towers were removed and temporary lights installed in preparation for the construction work.
 The New Hampshire granite blocks used in the towers were cut, fitted, and numbered on the mainland before being transported to the island.
 Local Rockport granite was considered too soft and iron-rich, although it would later be used to build other lighthouses including Graves Light in Boston Harbor.
-Situated 900 feet apart, Cape Ann’s current twin towers are 124-feet-tall and were lighted for the first time on October 1, 1861, soon after Abraham Lincoln took office.
+Situated 900 feet apart, Cape Ann’s current twin towers are 124-feet-tall and were lighted for the first time on October 1, 1861, roughly seven months after President Abraham Lincoln took office.

 The diameter of the lighthouses is thirty feet at the base and tapers to eighteen feet where the ten-foot-tall lanterns are seated.
 Cast-iron spiral staircases lead to the watch room and lantern room, each of which open to a balcony that encircles the tower.
 A ventilating ball with a lightning rod tops the sixteen-sided iron and bronze lantern.

 First-order Fresnel lenses from France were used in the towers, a vast improvement over Lewis’ Argand lamps and reflectors.
 Each lens stood twelve feet tall, was six feet in diameter, weighed over three tons, and employed thousands of pieces of glass to focus the light of whale oil lamps into beams that could be seen twenty-two miles at sea.
 The new towers began to be called “The Twin Towers of Thacher Island,” but have always officially been named the Cape Ann Lights.
+In 1859, there remained only two major lighthouses in the United States that had not been equipped with a Fresnel lens: Cape Ann and Cape Canaveral.

 At times, as many as five men were required to keep the two lights and fog signal on Thacher Island.
 But it was a woman, Maria Bray, wife of Keeper Alexander Bray, who captured the admiration and respect of the masses for her Herculean efforts during an 1864 storm.